Key Concepts

 annual standard deviation

-A staticial measure that describes the dispersion of annual returns relative to the mean annual return.
-It's the square root of the annual variance.
+A statistical measure that describes the dispersion of annual returns relative to the mean annual return.
+It is the square root of the annual variance.
+Assuming independent and identically distributed daily returns, it is calculated as

 annual variance

-A staticial measure that describes the dispersion of annual returns relative to the mean annual return.
+A statistical measure that describes the dispersion of annual returns relative to the mean annual return.
+Assuming independent and identically distributed daily returns, it is calculated as

 average loss